 Koneko scowled shaking her head.
 “He broke his promise” she muttered, then looked on in confusion as Ranma raised a fist, winking at Koneko, and gesturing downwards.
 Getting it, Koneko did the same, and together they brought their fists down.

-The double blow hammered the top of the rooftop, shattering it and creating a large holw.
+The double blow hammered the top of the rooftop, shattering it and creating a large howl.
 The rubble had barely begun to fall before the two of them leaped inside after it.

 To the other side of the building, Saeko also scowled.
 “I'm going to have to give that young man a stern talking to.”

 “’Do not let hate cloud thy judgment or thy mind, lest thee fall to sin in turn, so said our father,” Gabriel said with a sigh of her own.
 She then gestured at the far wall of the alleyway the two women were in and a broad claymore appeared in her hand.
-It was a soldier’s weapon, without filigree or gold, yet for all of that it was a magnificent, one could almost say perfect, example of it’s type.
+It was a soldier’s weapon, without filigree or gold, yet for all of that it was a magnificent, one could almost say perfect, example of its type.

 The next instant Gabriel cut into the way like it was butter, creating a square doorway.
 As her current partner finished her work, Saeko kicked the cut out piece of wall inside, and then smiled at Gabriel.
 “Shall we?”